KnowageLabs/Knowage-Documentation/functionalities-guide/Chart/ka_user_chart.rst

     From left to right: (a) Sunburst. (b) Sunburst category.(c) Sunburst subcategory.

 Inside **Advanced** section you can set value for scale that will increase/decrease your chart.
+You need to set numeric value for property **scale**.

 Wordcloud chart
 ~~~~~~~~~~~~~~~